-However, the Paired-Samples T-Test was subsequently excluded from this study due to a violation of its underlying normality assumption.
+However, the Paired-Samples T-Test was subsequently excluded from this study due to the abnormal distribution of the post-test data.
 As Pallant (2020) asserts, the paired-samples T-Test is valid solely when the differences between paired observations adhere to a normal distribution; otherwise, the results may lack reliability.
 Consequently, the Wilcoxon Signed-Rank Test, a non-parametric alternative that does not assume normality, was utilized to accurately evaluate the difference between pre-test and post-test scores.
 Field (2017) emphasizes that non-parametric tests, such as the Wilcoxon test, are robust when the assumptions of parametric tests are breached, rendering them especially appropriate for small sample sizes or data that do not conform to a normal distribution.